-We have audited the accompanying consolidated financial statements of Credicorp Ltd. and Subsidiaries, which comprise the consolidated statements of financial position as of December 31, 2011 and 2010, and the consolidated statements of income, comprehensive income, changes in equity and cash flows for the three years ended December 31, 2011, 2010 and 2009, respectively, and a summary of significant accounting policies and other explanatory information.

-Management's responsibility for the consolidated financial statements
+We have audited the accompanying consolidated statements of financial position of Credicorp Ltd. and Subsidiaries as of December 31, 2011 and 2010, and the related consolidated statements of income, comprehensive income, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2011.
+These consolidated financial statements are the responsibility of Credicorp's management.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audits.